 The cymbal market is dominated by Zildjian, Sabian, Paiste, and Meinl.
 There are a few more noteworthy ones that compete in the world market with incredible cymbals that you’re probably not aware of.

-Some of the most essential items in any drum kit are your cymbals.
+One of the most essential items in any drum kit is your cymbals.
 Even experienced drummers can find it difficult to choose the right ones for them, so if you’re a beginner, it can seem like an insurmountable set of options.

 1. Zildjian Cymbals

 The Avedis Zildjian Company, better known as Zildjian, is one of the oldest companies in the world.
 It was founded in 1623 by Avedis Zildjian, in Constantinople (in the present day, it is Istanbul, Turkey), and is now based in Massachusetts.

 Aside from being one of the oldest makers of musical instruments in the world, it is also the world’s largest maker of cymbals.
 This combination means that this brand is securely positioned as one of the most easily recognizable brands in the music world.
 They produce a huge variety of cymbals, from ones for beginners to custom cymbal lines for professional drummers.

 Some of the musicians who use cymbals from this brand include Travis Barker (Blink-182), Rick Allen (Def Leopard), and Elvin Jones.

 Founded in 1981, Sabian is the youngest of the “big four” cymbal manufacturers (alongside Zildjian, Meinl, and Paiste).
 In some ways, Sabian is an offshoot of the Zildjian brand – it was founded by Robert Zildjian following a conflict with brother Armand, who was then the CEO of Zildjian.